 In rural areas, consumers get highly influenced by internal and external forces.
 The rural marketing strategy widely depends upon the consumer’s behaviour.

-The marketers try to achieve a high level of consumer acceptance.
+Marketers try to achieve a high level of consumer acceptance.
 So, they explore and understand the preferences of the consumer.
-And critically examine rural consumers behaviour.
+Also critically examines rural consumer behaviour.

 - Organizations, etc